kgrid-objects/fda-label-collection/README.md

 The general steps to follow are:

-1. Download the KGrid Activator from
+1. Download the KGrid Activator from its release site: https://github.com/kgrid/kgrid-activator/releases/tag/kgrid-activator-1.5.1
-2. Learn how to configure and use the KGrid Activator at
+2. Learn how to configure and use the KGrid Activator at: https://kgrid.org/kgrid-activator/#activator-quick-start
-3. Download the Remdesivir KO ZIP file from this repo
+3. Download the Remdesivir KO ZIP file release from this repo: https://github.com/kgrid-objects/fda-label-collection/releases
-4. Unzip and activate the Remdesivir KO on your server using the Activator
+4. First, unzip and then, once the KO is unzipped, activate the Remdesivir Label KO on your server using the KGrid Activator
-5. Engage the resulting Remdesivir Prescribing Information API wherever you have deployed it
+5. Engage the resulting Remdesivir Prescribing Information API wherever you have deployed it (see API use examples above)

 ---